gambol99/kubernetes-platform/docs/docs/platform/tenant/applications.md

 # :material-application-cog: Tenant Applications

+!!! note "Note"

+    Please refer to the [architectural overview](../../architecture/overview.md) for an understanding on tenant and platform repositories

 Applications for tenants can be deployed using a GitOps approach directly from the tenant repository.
 The workloads folder contains two main directories:

 - **workloads/applications/** - Contains standard application definitions that run under the tenant's ArgoCD project with regular permissions